Antelope Canyon weather can vary throughout the year; thick snows conceal the winter ground and scorching desert heat saddles the summer air.

 Page is in the middle of the desert and therefore does not get much rain.

-This is great news for travelers to Antelope Canyon as rain can wreck a planned tour of the canyon.
+This is splendid news for travelers to Antelope Canyon, as rain can wreck a planned tour of the canyon.

 Antelope Canyon closes for heavy rain or snow.
 In our experience, this is rare—Antelope Canyon usually closes for only 10-15 days per year.